echotrain/d2blacksmith/README.md

 ### Usage:
-1. Ensure your .csv file headers are correct (see example-armors.csv).
-Please
+1. Download your armor .csv file from DIM (example: destinyArmor.csv).
-note: enter armor pieces with *_base_* armor stats, *_do not_* include masterwork bonus, or armor mods.
+1. Make sure your armor .csv file is in the same current working directory as repo.
 1. Build the binary: `go build`
-1. Run the program: `./d2blacksmith example-armors.csv`
+1. Run the program: `./d2blacksmith -file=destinyArmor.csv -guardian=Titan`

 #

 ### Example Output: